 Policy Scope and Aims

-This policy applies to anyone working in Wtham St Hughs Academy including senior managers and governors, volunteers, staff, contractors, agency staff and children.
+This policy applies to anyone working in Witham St Hughs Academy including senior managers and governors, volunteers, staff, contractors, agency staff and children.

 The policy aims to meet the requirements as outlined in (Keeping Children Safe in Education) KCSIE and Part 3 of Early Years foundation stage statutory framework.